 Mosquitos absolutely love me.
 Or rather my blood.
 It doesn’t seem to matter how many other tasty veins are around, they all zone into me and I end up with 10 bites, while everyone around me gets off scot-free!
-The Bear likes to call me his “insect repellent,” because they don’t bother with him and his furry legs when I’m around.
+Agri likes to call me his “insect repellent,” because they don’t bother with him and his furry legs when I’m around.

 I despise mosquitos with a vengeance.
 A close second in the “despising category” is being forced to do things I don’t really want to do.
 Finding out that I HAD to get a yellow fever vaccination to enter Tanzania, didn’t make me happy.
-The fact that yellow fever is transmitted by the female version of the blood sucking monster above made it even worse.
+The fact that yellow fever is transmitted by the female version of the blood sucking monster made it even worse.

-To be fair, yellow fever isn’t happy stuff, with the most serious cases ending with multi-organ dysfunction and death.
+To be fair, yellow fever isn’t happy stuff, with the most serious cases ending in multi-organ dysfunction and death.
 Still, these deaths are rare and usually among the elderly.
 And in fact, people have died from getting the vaccine too!! 🙁

 The process is a little confusing because you have to visit a few different locations within the hospital, but all the rooms are basically attached to the main lobby, so there’s not much distance to cover.
 I’ll try to explain as clearly as possible.